 Food and refreshments

 The industry exhibition is open to pharmaceutical companies, manufacturers of medical and surgical equipment, software developers and scientific publishers.
-The industry exhibition is located at the congress centre and will be open according to the session timetable.
+The industry exhibition is located at the congress center and will be open according to the session timetable.
 Interested companies are advised to contact the PCO at email@example.com.

 The organizers are not responsible for individual medical, travel or personal insurance.
 Participants and accompanying persons should arrange their own cover.